cased27/academicTranscripts/README.md

 This is a log of my academic history with many of the tools I have used to learn front-end web development <br>

 ### Personal Coding History - When it started
 I started coding in late 2017 in Granada, Spain where I had been living and teaching English to young kids.
 After my friend and collegue returned from summer vacation he excitedly shared his newfound interest in coding.
-The mental challenge coding presented was exciting.
-Unfortuantely many life events distracted me from my studies.
-It wasn't until early 2020 that I was able to refocus and restart learning to code.
+Life events distracted me from my studies but in early 2020 I was able to refocus and restart learning to code.
 When COVID-19 hit I was well underway of having a coding routine.
 Now I code nearly every day working on projects, taking courses, and reading in order to help expand my knowledge and skills.

 ------